 How should I modify my figures for talks?

-One of my top suggestions when making slides is to ask yourself "What is the point of adding this slide?"
-Also helpful is automating your figure-generation process.
-If you can remake your figure with minor changes at the push of a button, modifying them will be easy.
-If your answer to that question is more than one sentence, you're probably trying to communicate too much all at once.
+One of my top suggestions when making slides is to ask yourself “What is the point of adding this slide?”
+If your answer to that question is more than one sentence, you’re probably trying to communicate too much all at once.
 The same is true for figures: communicate only one thing at a time.
 Sometimes achieving this goal is a matter of splitting the figure into multiple parts.
 Other times, splitting the figure may be impossible, but simple annotations—e.g., a circle or arrow indicating the important part of the figure or a text bubble giving important context.
-Don't be afraid to mark up your figures for a talk!
+Don’t be afraid to mark up your figures for a talk!
 The audience will thank you for the improved clarity, and those listeners who are sufficiently interested will come find you afterwards or look up your paper.

 Also helpful is automating your figure-generation process.
 If you can remake your figure with minor changes at the push of a button, modifying them will be easy.